hbokh/AboveGRQ/README.md

 ## Todo

 - [x] Replace Twitter with Mastodon.
-- [ ] Fix "Loading image..." in screenshots.
+- [ ] Fix "Loading image..." in screenshots when in headless mode.
 - [ ] Replace Google Chrome / Chromedriver.
 - [ ] Use latest Python 3.x version.